IsaKiko/D3-visualising-data/08-d3enter.md

 And what we want to do is to create one circle for each data point.
 That's what the last four lines of code do.
 They are creating a circle, and then setting the attributes `cx`, `cy`, and `r`.
-`cx` and `cy` define where the circle should appear and are set to the income and life expectancy of the data point (that is temporarily called `d`).
-The radius is set to an arbitrary number.. for now.
+`cx` and `cy` define the position of the circle and are based on the income and life expectancy of the data point (that is temporarily called `d`).
+The radius is set to an arbitrary number... for now.

 > # A new dimension {.challenge}
 > Change the code so that the radius of the circles represents the population.
-(You might need to divide the value by 2000000 or so)
+First, create a sqrt scale with a minimum of 0 and a maximum of 5e8.
+The range should be between 0 and 40.
+Also, don't forget to update the mapping function.